CDCgov/data-exchange-processing-status/libs/commons-database/README.md

 The `commons-database` library is an interface for interacting with cloud and local databases.
 With a common database interface you can have high-level code that works for all the supported databases.

 ## Supported Databases
-Supported databases include cosmosdb, dynamodb, mongodb, and couchbase.
+Supported databases include cosmosdb, dynamodb, and couchbase.

-> **_Note:_** The mongodb implementation is currently only partially supported.
-The `commons-library` can be used to write and delete mongodb objects, but the query interface is not implemented due to the need for Atlas to do SQL-like queries with mongodb.

 ## Usage